openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/system_arkts/guide.rst

         }
     }

-#.
-Provide an option to compiler.
-For example, add ``--ets-suggest-final`` or ``--ets-suggest-final=true``
+2. Specify an option to the compiler.
+E.g., add ``--ets-suggest-final`` or ``--ets-suggest-final=true``;
-#.
-Compile your file or project with added options.
+3. Compile your file or project with the options so added;
-#.
-Look through ETS-Warnings in output.
-For certain code System ArkTS will write this:
+4. Look through the ETS-Warnings in the output.
+For the code in the example above, "System |LANG|" gives the following warnings:

     * ``ETS Warning: Suggest 'final' modifier for class.
 [Test.ets:7:11]``